boonyong6/how-linux-works/README.md

   $ sudo ssh-keygen -t dsa -N '' -f /etc/ssh/ssh_host_dsa_key
   ```
 - The SSH server and clients use a key file (**ssh_known_hosts**) **to store public keys** from other hosts.
-- Knowing about the key files is handy if you’re replacing a machine.
+- Knowing about the key files is handy if you're replacing a machine.
-- When migrating machines, you can import the key files to ensure that users don’t get key mismatches.
+- When migrating machines, you can import the key files to ensure that users don't get key mismatches.

 ### 10.3.3 fail2ban